Jamelle Bouie: Career

 Bouie was awarded a writing fellowship for The American Prospect in 2010.
 He was awarded a Knobler Fellowship at the Nation Institute by The Nation in 2012.
 Bouie became a staff writer for The Daily Beast in 2013, writing about national politics.
-He moved to Slate as a chief political correspondent in 2014.
+In 2014, he moved to Slate as a chief political correspondent, covering politics, policy, and race.
 He joined The New York Times as a columnist in 2019.

 Bouie was a contributor to Barack Obama and the New America: The 2012 Election and the Changing Face of Politics, a 2013 book edited by political scientist Larry Sabato.
 Bouie has been a political analyst on CBS News since 2015.
 He frequently appears on Face the Nation, the network's Sunday morning show, and contributed to the network's 2016 election night coverage.

-Bouie writes articles focusing on history, public policy, and national politics, including the 2016 U.S. presidential election.
+Bouie writes articles focusing on history, public policy, and national politics.
 He also writes about entertainment, such as science fiction, comics, and film.
+He has reviewed breakfast cereal for Serious Eats.

 Bouie has written extensively on racial politics, including slavery in the United States and the American Civil War, the killing of Trayvon Martin, the Ferguson unrest, the Charleston church shooting, and the Black Lives Matter movement.
-His writing on racial and national politics subjects is often quoted by other journalists.

-Shortly after Donald Trump was elected president in 2016, he wrote an article for Slate arguing that there was "no such thing as a good Trump voter".
+His writing on racial and national politics is often quoted by other journalists.
+Shortly after Donald Trump was elected president in 2016, Bouie wrote an article for Slate arguing that there was "no such thing as a good Trump voter".
 Several days earlier, he compared Trump voters to the "angry, recalcitrant whites" who resisted the Reconstruction era after the American Civil War.
 He has criticized the media for an unwillingness to label racism in the United States as "racist", opting instead for terms such as "racial" and "racially charged".
 He also criticized the media for its "horse-race" coverage of the 2016 presidential election.
-He said the NPR interview between Noel King and Jason Kessler was "absolute journalistic malpractice".
+He called the NPR interview between Noel King and Jason Kessler "journalistic malpractice".